Books like 'The Seven Husbands of Evelyn Hugo'

 Readers who enjoyed The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical lesbian romance secret-relationship bisexual 20th century forbidden love famous heroine marriage of convenience angst cheating
+historical lesbian romance secret-relationship bisexual forbidden love 20th century famous heroine marriage of convenience angst cheating

 -